PolluxTroy0/AlteredCollectionExtractor/README.md

-This browser extension lets you download your card collection from Altered.gg, using the official API, in the following format: Quantity ID.
+This browser extension lets you download your card collection, your want list and your trade list from Altered.gg, using the official API, in the following format: Quantity ID.

+You can also retrieve your collection in an CSV format with cards name, faction, rarity and type.

-Everything is done locally and stays within your browser.
+Everything is done locally and stays within your browser for security reason.

 You can export :